-Please enter your email and zip code below to sign up!
+Please enter your name, email and zip code below to sign up!

 About 15% of the homeless population in the United States is comprised of 'chronically homeless' individuals.
 This population is especially vulnerable during the hottest and coldest months of the year.

 Along with meeting immediate physical needs such as food and shelter, these establishments provide educational, counseling and vocational services to help individuals develop vital life skills and independence for re-entry into society.

-The STEPS Program helps provide homeless clients with the tools necessary to set and attain goals leading to self-sufficiency.
-Clients are provided with transitional shelter and taught the skills necessary to seek, obtain, and maintain permanent employment.
-STEPS assures that each client has the knowledge required for success in independent living.
+STEPS provides homeless clients with the tools necessary to become self-sufficient.
+Clients are provided with transitional shelter and taught the skills necessary to seek, obtain, and maintain employment.
+STEPS prepares each client with the knowledge required for success in independent living.
 Clients may remain in the program up to one year.
 Clients must be alcohol and drug-free and be willing to work full-time.

 Family Service Programs

 The Salvation Army assists families in need by providing food, housing and utility assistance.

 For more information on our Family Services programs, please call (619) 699-2216.
 Office hours are 9:00am-11:45 pm and 1:00 pm-3:00 pm, Monday-Thursday; Closed: Friday

 Click here for information about our housing options for women and children.